mickymacirl/CI-P3-FruitHM/README.md

 ## Features to Implement

-* This game it would be useful to have a high scores and username option.
+* In this game it would be useful to have a high scores and username option.

 * This game could be made harder for different levels, and the word number could be increased or fewer attempts given.